Primary

 Sit high enough that your feet can hang freely without touching the floor.
 Pull your toes toward your shins as high as possible, squeeze at the top, then lower with a 2-3 second eccentric.
 Start light—your tibialis is likely weaker than you expect.

-Want Tib Bar Raise in your program?
+See where Tib Bar Raise fits in your weekly plan

 Sit on an elevated surface with your legs hanging off.